All Products

 Usage examples

-• Source and sink tables
+• Source table and sink table

 -- OceanBase CDC source table